ManpowerGroup Employment Outlook Q4 2021 Survey

 The Talent Shortage Shows No Signs Of Slowing Down

 63% of Australian employers cannot find the skills that they need, which is just below the global figure of 69%.
 Globally the talent shortage is at a 15-year-high and now running for 2 consecutive quarters.
-In order to both attract and retain talent, Australian employees are looking beyond financial offerings to be an employer of choice:
+In order to both attract and retain talent, Australian employers are looking beyond financial offerings to be an employer of choice:

 People & Leadership Are The Training Focus